eagle-io/docs/source/topics/views/chart/index.rst

 Custom
 ~~~~~~
-Custom Subview displays the customised Chart Nodes.
+Custom Subview displays the customized Chart Nodes.
 This feature is currently not available.

 .. _working-with-charts: